wics-uw/website/content/pages/constitution.md

     -   To chair all meetings;

-    -   To publicly represent the committee as the direct link to external groups;
+    -   To publicly represent the committee as the primary contact for external groups;

     -   To represent the undergraduate committee at meetings of the WiCS Committee;

-    -   To represent the undergraduate committee at meetings of any other external organization; to which the commiittee is accountable, when appropriate, such as the Mathematics Society;
+    -   To represent the undergraduate committee at meetings of any other external organization to which the committee is accountable, when appropriate, such as the Mathematics Society;

     -   To secure funding for the committee's endeavours in